 Getting Enough Exercise

 Physical activity helps to manage depression, anxiety and other mental health conditions, along with working to improve mood and behavior.
 Exercise for children doesn’t necessarily look like hitting the gym and setting up fitness goals.
-The most beneficial forms of exercise for children come in the form of playing.
+The most beneficial forms of exercise for children come in the form of playing outside with friends or playing sports.
+This can be as simple as grabbing a basketball and shooting some hoops, or getting one of the best hockey sticks here and joining a team.

 In today’s world of smartphones, tablets and technology, many children spend their free time interacting with their screens instead of getting the physical activity and exercise they need.
-Find ways to limit your child’s screen-time, and instead encourage them to try a team sport or play outside.
+It’s important to find ways to limit your child’s screen-time, and get them moving.

 Much like building healthy eating habits can build healthy habits for life, establishing physical activity as something fun and routine can help to build healthy fitness habits for life.
 This has positive effects on not only your child’s lifetime physical health but their mental health as well.